goooooooooooogle/just-the-docs-template/about.md

 ## Lin Zixiang
 - Completed `Functions` part
-- Contributed to PPT for presentation
+- Contributed to slides for presentation
 - Created questionaires and provided their results

 ## Yang Cheng
 - Completed `Contents` part
-- Contributed to PPT for presentation
+- Contributed to slides for presentation
 - Got data from other communities

 ## All of 4 Members